mhd-Omer/marketplace-pricing-analysis/README.md

 - 50% (median) priced at or below **$154**
 - 75% priced at or below **$279**

-This indicates that the majority of NYC listings fall within a $90–$280 range, with rapid price escalation beyond the upper quartile.
+The majority of demand is concentrated between $90 and $280, with rapid price escalation beyond the upper quartile.

 ---